 We enable 1:1 support and group collaboration so students apply learning together and collaborate with peers across borders.

-Students who complete courses and demonstrate excellence, and a commitment to support their peers, join as Teaching Assistants and can become active researchers by collaborating with PalUROP at MIT.
+Students who complete courses and demonstrate excellence, and a commitment to support their peers, join as Teaching Assistants and can become active researchers by collaborating with PalUROP.